 In order to compensate for the future loss of employment and to encourage employees to voluntarily offer to terminate their employment with Falkirk Council a compensatory lump sum will be payable and where appropriate pension benefits may be released.
 The compensatory lump sum is an immediate one off payment, paid by the employing service.
+Services are also responsible for the payment of strain costs, where these are incurred.

-A compensatory lump sum cannot be awarded if the employee is being awarded compensatory added years for the same employment.
+A compensatory lump sum cannot be awarded if the employee is being awarded compensatory added years pension for the same employment.
+In a compulsory redundancy situation, Falkirk Council will ensure that all statutory entitlements are received.